Mortgages

 If you have been having difficulties in securing a mortgage on your own, you may be considering asking for your parent’s help.

+Having a joint mortgage with parents often increases your chances of being accepted, as the risk has been significantly reduced.
 Only parents that are financially stable and can afford the repayments should the earnings of their child be interrupted should take on this extra financial responsibility.

 Furthermore, parents considering applying for a joint mortgage with their child should be aware that if they already own a property they may have to pay an additional 3% Stamp Duty charge when purchasing the new property.